sandstorm-io/sandstorm/roadmap/platform/mobile/README.md

 - On first run, the app should prompt the user to name the device, e.g. "Kenton's Nexus 5".
 This name will be used later for labeling API keys issued to this device.
 - Next, the app will need to find your Sandstorm server.
-  - Can we trigger an intent on opening an arbitrary Sandsorm server in your browser?
+  - Can we trigger an intent on opening an arbitrary Sandstorm server in your browser?
 If not automatically, we can at least have a "open in Android app" button on the server front page when opened from an Android user-agent.
 - The app should offer to log you in using your Google or Github accounts registered with the Android account system.
 - User can switch between known Sandstorm servers and accounts in the UI.
 - The app talks to the Sandstorm server via Meteor's DDP protocol.
 Thus, the Meteor.publish()s and Meteor.method()s implemented by Sandstorm currently become the API for Android to use.
 (We may need to clean some of these up.)
 DDP libraries for Android exist.